 The members of the Executive Committee set operational policy for Limmud FSU, authorize budgetary adjustments between International Executive Committee sessions, and set guidelines for the preparation of the annual work plan.
 Moreover, they work closely with the team of our organization’s high-quality professionals in order to carry out the events all around the globe

-Our major supporter and has been involved with Limmud FSU in a leadership role since 2009.
-Entrepreneur and philanthropist, Matthew serves as Chairman and CEO of BHB Holdings.
+Matthew Bronfman is Limmud FSU's major supporter and has been involved in a leadership role since 2009.
+American businessman, entrepreneur and philanthropist, Bronfman serves as Chairman and CEO of BHB Holdings.
+Bronfman is a member of the Bronfman family, the son of prominent businessman and philanthropist Edgar Bronfman.
 As one of the largest American Jewish investors in the Israeli economy, Bronfman is also the main shareholder in IKEA Israel.
-Attended Harvard Business School where he graduated in 1985.
-Matthew’s philanthropic interests besides Limmud FSU include national chairman, American Jewish Committee’s ACCESS program; chairman, Teamwork Foundation; and member of the board of 92nd Street Y.
+He attended Harvard Business School where he graduated in 1985.
+Matthew’s major philanthropic interests besides Limmud FSU include, among others - national chairman, American Jewish Committee’s ACCESS program; chairman, Teamwork Foundation; and member of the board of 92nd Street Y.

 Founder of Limmud FSU.
 Chaim is in charge of programs and activities, presentation of initiatives and the execution of policy directives approved by the Executive Committee.
 As Chairman of the Executive Committee, Chaim leads the negotiations with organizations and foundations, and facilitates the inclusion of their representatives in Limmud FSU’s forums.
 Chaim headed the Jewish Agency for Israel’s delegation to the former Soviet Union and the United States, and served as treasurer of the Jewish Agency.